 Clinical technician | They work in laboratories to collect and process research and medical specimens.
 They prepare laboratory equipment, set up appropriate testing conditions, sterilize and clean scientific tools, and prepare lab reports. | 3 to 4 LPA |

 DNA analyst | DNA analysts collect DNA samples and conduct tests to gather genetic information.
-They compare DNA samples to determine familial relationships, genetic background, medical history and other details. | 4 LPA |
+They compare DNA samples to determine familial relationships, genetic background, medical history, and other details. | 4 LPA |

 Forensic Scientist | They work with a forensic investigation team.
-Their job is to analyze the samples collected from the crime scene to provide scientific evidence in the court. | 5 to 8 LPA |
+Their job is to analyze the samples collected from the crime scene to provide scientific evidence in court. | 5 to 8 LPA |

 Product Manager | They work in drug manufacturing companies or clinical R&D centers.
-Their job is to manage production of various drugs or diagnostic kits by researching and developing new methods. | 10 LPA |
+Their job is to manage the production of various drugs or diagnostic kits by researching and developing new methods. | 10 LPA |

-Professor | They teach UG and PG students in university/college and also conduct research.
+Professor | They teach UG and PG students in a university/college and also conduct research.
 They have to publish research outcomes, review papers, and books while guiding PhD students. | 10 to 18 LPA |

 MS Biotechnology and M.Tech Biotechnology differ in certain parameters like eligibility, career paths, and curriculum.